botilka/botilka/README.md

 An modern & easy-to-use Event Sourcing & CQRS library framework.
 It's shipped with implementations built on top of Symfony components.

 It can leverage [API Platform](https://api-platform.com) to expose the `Commands` and `Queries` via REST.

 ## Features

-- Fully immutable, not a single setter.
+- Fully immutable, not a single setter, and fully typed.
 - [Doctrine](https://www.doctrine-project.org/) & [MongoDB](https://www.mongodb.com) supported.
 - Sync or async event handling is a matter of configuration.
 - Replay all or some events.